arbor-sim/arbor/doc/cpp/probe_sample.rst

 that polls it, with a view to samplers that handle multiple probes, possibly with different value types.

-probeset addresses are decoupled from the cell descriptions themselves — this allows a recipe implementation to construct probes independently of the cells themselves.
-It is the responsibility of a cell group implementation to parse the probeset address objects wrapped in the ``any address`` field.
+Probeset addresses are decoupled from the cell descriptions themselves — this allows a recipe implementation to construct probes independently of the cells themselves.
+It is the responsibility of a cell group implementation to parse the probeset address objects wrapped in the ``any address`` field, thus the order of probes returned is important.

 The _k_th element of the vector returned by ``get_probes(gid)`` is identified with a probe-id: ``cell_member_type{gid, k}``.